gregtomasch/EM7180_SENtral_Calibration/README.md

 ### Sensor Scales
 * ACC_SCALE: +/-2g - +/-16. +/-8g is typical. +/-16g is appropriate for UAV's
-* GYRO_SCALE: For Invensense sensorsthe range is +/-250 - +/-2000DPS while for ST sensors the range is +/-125 - +/-2000DPS. +/-2000DPS is typical and is also appropriate for UAV's
+* GYRO_SCALE: For Invensense sensors the range is +/-250 - +/-2000DPS while for ST sensors the range is +/-125 - +/-2000DPS. +/-2000DPS is typical and is also appropriate for UAV's
 * MAG_SCALE: The magnetometer scales are not variable but differ between the two sensor sets.
 For Invensense it is +/-1000uT while for ST it is +/-4915uT

 ### Low-Pass Filter (LPF) Settings
-The low-pass filters remove high-frequency noise from the the sensor data streams going into the Sentral but also induce sensor phase delay.
+The low-pass filters remove high-frequency noise from the sensor data streams going into the Sentral but also induce sensor phase delay.
 This tradeoff between noise suppression and phase delay is typically done by trial-and-error.
-The Invense sensor set only offers LPF's for the accelerometers and gyroscopes.
-The ST sensor set offers these plus LPF's for the magmnetometers and barometric pressure sensor.
+The Invensense sensor set only offers LPF's for the accelerometers and gyroscopes.
+The ST sensor set offers these plus LPF's for the magnetometers and barometric pressure sensor.
 The entries in the LPF cutoff frequency pick lists range from least aggressive to most aggressive.

 ### Sentral Calibration Management
+As described in an earlier section, the stored accelerometer calibration and Warm Start parametric data is tested for validity when it is retrieved from the EEPROM and before it is loaded into the EM7180.
+However, in some instances the user may wish to suppress loading of the accelerometer calibration and/or Warm Start parameters.
+The "ACCEL_CAL" and "SENTRAL_WARM_START" definitions are used to activate or deactivate automatic loading of valid calibration data.
+By default, they are defined as "1" to activate calibration data loading.
+Either or both can be defined as "0" to suppress calibration data loading.

 ### Magnetic Declination
+Finally, to provide accurate heading the [magnetic declination](https://en.wikipedia.org/wiki/Magnetic_declination) for your location needs to be defined.
+Simply [look up](http://www.magnetic-declination.com/) your magnetic declination and define "MAG_DECLINIATION" as a floating point constant in decimal degrees.